hustcer/nushell.github.io/.ebook-pub/commands/str_reverse.md

 ## Parameters

-- `...rest`: For a data structure input, reverse strings at the given cell paths
+- `...rest`: For a data structure input, reverse strings at the given cell paths.

 ## Input/output types: